 The guide covers common risks faced by automotive workshops, such as:

-- hazardous manual tasks
+- hazardous manual tasks in automotive workshops

 - machinery and equipment

 - hazardous substances

 For information on managing the risks of diesel exhaust see our diesel exhaust page and SafeWork Australia's Guidance for managing the risks of diesel exhaust.

 Practical safety solutions and tips for compliance are provided throughout the guide.